AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-14-represent-state-with-html-attributes-not-class-names/index.md

 .navbar:has(#navbar-toggle[aria-expanded="false"]) {}
 ```

-Thus, you wouldn't need to introduce additional class names at the parent level just so you could select and style those states.
+That way, you wouldn't need to introduce duplicate class names at the parent level just so you could style it.

 ## Use Attributes First and Class Names Second

 If possible, try to represent your UI state using HTML attributes first, and only reach for class names when you really need them.
 With this approach, you're forced to use class names for their intended purpose: styling elements, not representing UI state.
-Consider whether there are existing HTML attributes that you can use to communicate an element's state to assistive technologies and crawlers.
+Consider whether there are existing HTML attributes that you can use to communicate an element's state to assistive technologies.
 From there, styling the element should be straightforward and may not even require any additional class names.

 {% include unsplashAttribution.md name: "Chris Lawton", username: "chrislawton", photoId: "5IHz5WhosQE" %}